bibryam/camel-infinispan-osgi/Readme.md

     to install: container-add-profile root demo4; log:tail
     to uninstall: container-remove-profile root demo4

 *Demo 5.
-Creates two containers with idempotent consumers.
+Creates three containers with idempotent consumers.
 The idempotent consumers discover each other and replicate state to form a distributed idempotent behaviour*

-    to install: container-create-child --profile demo5 root idempotent1 to install: container-create-child --profile demo5 root idempotent2 to uninstall: container-delete idempotent1
+    to install: container-create-child --profile demo5 root idempotent1 to install: container-create-child --profile demo5 root idempotent2 to install: container-create-child --profile demo5 root idempotent3

+    This will create 3 containers with rest endpoints on incremental ports starting from 8080.
+    A request like http://localhost:8080/idempotent/123 to the first container will replicate to other two containers, so that subsequent requests to container two on port 8081 and container three on 8082 will be rejected.

+    to uninstall: container-delete idempotent1
     to uninstall: container-delete idempotent2
+    to uninstall: container-delete idempotent3

 ####Questions?
 [Bilgin Ibryam](https://github.com/bibryam)

 ####Clustering Diagram
 ![Clustering Diagram](http://4.bp.blogspot.com/-8klGVWhIpNE/UyWIpn_Cx1I/AAAAAAAAAhI/i8gAyVqIdAg/s1600/camel-infinispan-clustering.png)